 The beautiful Church of Ildefonso in Porto is a great photo op.

-Now, this is the last reason on my list but an important one.
-I mean who does not want good pictures from their travels!
+Now, this is the last reason on my list, but it’s an important one.
+I mean, who does not want good pictures from their travels?

-Arriving in any place on a day trip usually means missing out on the early rays of the sun and the golden hour.
+Arriving in any place on a day trip usually means missing the early sun’s rays and golden hour.

 I usually find myself staring at overexposed surfaces on all my day trips even the short commute ones.